This isn’t really a race recap, cause this isn’t really a race. Here are 10 things you need to know for the Goggins Challenge.

 HumanN is a new to me brand, but they sent me some SuperBeets and Memory & Focus chews to try about month ago, and I really like them.

-Bonus: you can grab these at GNC or subscribe at a discount on their website (not an affiliate link, just a convenience).
+Bonus: you can grab these at GNC or subscribe at a discount on their website (use RUNLIFTMOMPOD10 to save 10%).

 When I tell you I didn’t experience any soreness or pain with this effort, you may not believe me but I think months of regular use with both of those products was an unexpected payoff here.